RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Abstract

-The rapid progress of Large Language Models~(LLMs) has opened up new opportunities across various domains and applications; yet it also presents challenges related to potential misuse.
-To mitigate such risks, red teaming has been employed as a proactive security measure to probe language models for harmful outputs via jailbreak attacks.
-However, current jailbreak attack approaches are single-turn with explicit malicious queries that do not fully capture the complexity of real-world interactions.
-In reality, users can engage in multi-turn interactions with LLM-based chat assistants, allowing them to conceal their true intentions in a more covert manner.
-To bridge this gap, we, first, propose a new jailbreak approach, \textsc{\textbf{Red Queen attack}}.
-This method constructs a multi-turn scenario, concealing the malicious intent under the guise of preventing harm.
-We craft 40 scenarios that vary in turns and select 14 harmful categories to generate 56k multi-turn attack data points.
-We conduct comprehensive experiments on the \textsc{Red Queen Attack} with four representative LLM families of different sizes.
-Our experiments reveal that all LLMs are vulnerable to \textsc{Red Queen Attack}, reaching 87.62\% attack success rate on GPT-4o and 75.4\% on Llama3-70B.
-Further analysis reveals that larger models are more susceptible to the \textsc{Red Queen Attack}, with multi-turn structures and concealment strategies contributing to its success.
-To prioritize safety, we introduce a straightforward mitigation strategy called \textsc{RED QUEEN GUARD}, which aligns LLMs to effectively counter adversarial attacks.
-This approach reduces the attack success rate to below 1\% while maintaining the model's performance across standard benchmarks.
-Full implementation and dataset are publicly accessible at \url{https://github.com/kriti-hippo/red_queen}.\blfootnote{* Work done when YF was at Hippocratic AI}
+Content Warning: This paper contains examples of harmful language and plans.
+The rapid advancement of large language models~(LLMs) has unlocked diverse opportunities across domains and applications but has also raised concerns about their tendency to generate harmful responses under jailbreak attacks.
+However, most existing jailbreak strategies are single-turn with explicit malicious intent, failing to reflect the real-world scenario where interactions can be multi-turn and users can conceal their intents.
+Recent studies on Theory of Mind (ToM) reveal that LLMs often struggle to infer users' latent intent in such scenarios.
+Building on these limitations, we propose a novel jailbreak attack, \textsc{\textbf{Red Queen Attack}}, which constructs a multi-turn scenario, concealing the malicious intent under the guise of preventing harm.
+We generate 56k multi-turn concealment data points across 40 scenarios and 14 harmful categories, evaluating four LLM families of different sizes.
+Results show all models are vulnerable to \textsc{Red Queen Attack}, reaching 87.6\% attack success rate (ASR) on GPT-4o and 77.1\% on Llama3-70B.
+Compared to prior jailbreak attacks, the \textsc{Red Queen Attack} achieves superior performance on nine out of ten models, with ASR improvements ranging from 2\% to 64\%.
+Further analysis reveals that larger models exhibit greater vulnerability to our attack, primarily due to the combination of multi-turn structures and concealment strategies.
+To enhance safety, we propose \textsc{\textbf{Red Queen Guard}}, a mitigation strategy reducing ASR to below 1\% while maintaining model performance on standard benchmarks.
+Full implementation and dataset are publicly accessible at \url{https://github.com/kriti-hippo/red_queen}. \blfootnote{* Work done when YF was at Hippocratic AI}